ant-design/ant-design/components/breadcrumb/index.en-US.md

 title: Breadcrumb
 ---

-Breadcrumb displays the current page in the system hierarchy position, and can back to previous.
+A breadcrumb displays the current location within a hierarchy.
+It allows going back to states higher up within the hierarchy.

 ## When to use

-- When the system has more than two hierarchy,
+- When the system has more than two layers in a hierarchy.
-- When you need to inform the user, "where are you",
+- When you need to inform the user of where they are.
-- When you need to back to previous.
+- When the user may need to navigate back to a higher level When the application has multi-layer architecture.

 ## API